ritankarsaha/SQL-Query-App/README.md

 The use of sql-formatter helps improve the readability of queries without impacting performance since it only processes user input when requested.

+### More information regarding the website and the code will be availabe in the doc shared below.

 ### Installation

 - Clone the Github Repository